 LOFT detention takes place every lunch time and are run by a member of SLT.
-If a student does not turn up for their LOFT detention/fail the detention by not behaving correctly, or turning up on time, this is automatically upscaled and they are issued an after-school detention.
+If a student does not turn up for their LOFT detention/fail the detention by not behaving correctly, or turning up on time, this is automatically upscaled and they are issued an after-school detention on the following day.

-The after school (either 30 minutes or an hour) may also be issued by a member of staff if it is deemed that a Loft is not a sufficient sanction.
+The after school (either 30 minutes or 50 minutes) may also be issued by a member of staff if it is deemed that a Loft is not a sufficient sanction.
 This detention is run by a member of the SLT or Polaris team.
 This detention may also be issued as a sanction for failing certain stages of the school's report system.

-The hour after school detention is run every day by a member of the Polaris team.
-If a student does not turn up for their after-school detention/fail the detention by not behaving correctly, this is upscaled to an SLT detention at the end of the week from 3pm until 4.15pm.
-Students are collected from their lessons for this detention at 2.50pm.
+The 50-minute after school detention is run every day by a member of the Polaris team or SLT.
+If a student does not turn up for their after-school detention/fail the detention by not behaving correctly, this is upscaled to an SLT detention at the end of the week from 3.10pm until 4.30pm.
+Students are collected from their lessons for this detention at 3pm.